lorians22/ChickenMap/README.md

 - openpyxl

+- Pillow

 - Python-tesseract

-- Pillow

-- sv-ttk (optional, but it makes the options GUI look better)
+- sv-ttk (optional but recommended — it makes the options GUI look better)

 These can be installed by double-clicking the `REQS_WIN.cmd` file on Windows or `REQS_MAC.command` on macOS. macOS users will likely be prompted with a security pop-up; follow [these instructions](#macos-gatekeeper-override).